 A royal baby called Blaze?

-These school children told BBC Newsround what they think Harry and Meghan's new boy should be called?
+These schoolchildren told Newsround what they think Harry and Meghan's new boy should be called.

-The Duke and Duchess of Sussex's son was born early morning on the 6th of May, 2019 and weighs 7lbs and 3oz.

 -